adamluzsi/frameless/README.md

 While following the ideologies presented in the project, you will create applications that will be build from ground.
 You will basically create the pure business entities, than business "use cases"/rules with them, and as a final move, you choose what should be the external interface (cli/mq/http/{{.Channel}}).

+# "Yes, but...

+## ... it looks to me you want to force interfaces to my duck type language"

+Of course not, for example, in ruby you not do compile based interface contracts but explicit specification based contracts.
+Basically you define your business entities in a testing specification that could be included in every other test where it will be dependency.
+You can also make it work with "in memory" implementation for the sake of tests, which result in a fast testing suite execution.